tareksoliman26072020/JML-Schlussfolgerer/README.md

 }
 ```

+this is done as the following: sage the method as a string, then call: `getRequireBehavior False method "boo27"`

+---
 The tool is useable and can be utilied
 BUT: the _parser_ and the _JML processer_ is not in a complete state in the sense that not everything can be yet parsed because this project was mainly begun with for research reasons. however it's meant to be re-written in the near future to suit the needs of any casual java programmer.